 My rule of thumb is if the pain lasts for more then 1-2 weeks, wakes you up at night, or limits your range of motion, seek help!!

 The longer you let your pain persist, the longer it will likely take to recover from it.
-I have found this to especially be the case with shoulder injuries.
+I have found this to especially be the case in my Athletic Therapy practice with shoulder injuries.
 Ignoring shoulder pain, or if you subconsciously avoid using that arm for day to day tasks, your injury will very likely take longer to recover once you do seek help.
 The key is to recognize these signs early, and if you have ignored them to seek treatment as soon as you can.

-In an initial assessment with all of my Athletic Therapy patients, I try to help the patient define good vs. bad pain.
+In an Athletic Therapy initial assessment with all of my patients, I try to help the patient define good vs. bad pain.
 An example of “good” pain is when you are exercising and you feel fatigued, is not sharp in nature and is tolerable.
 “Bad” pain is sharp, limits your range of motion, and/or is radiating pain down the arms, legs or elsewhere.

-I also advise individuals if it’s a movement you want to continue doing, try and do it in a pain-free range of motion.
+I also advise individuals if it’s a movement you want to continue doing, try and do it in a pain-free range.
 For instance, if you perform a full depth squat which causes you pain over a 4/10 and is sharp, try a mini squat.
 At least then you are still performing the movement and can monitor your progress by testing more full range of motion squats later on to see if there is a change/improvement in the pain.

 As you can tell, I can talk a lot about pain.
 Remember my rule of thumb next time you experience pain: if the pain lasts for more then 1-2 weeks, wakes you up at night, or limits your range of motion, seek help!!